MicrosoftDocs/Advertising/advertising/hotel-ads/index.md

 After importing your hotel and Landing pages feeds into Bing, you can begin sending Bing your itinerary data for your hotel properties.
 To specify the itineraries, use [Transaction](../transaction-message/transaction-message.md) messages.
 How you send the messages to Bing depends on the mode you chose when you signed up.
 If you chose the push mode, see [Pushing Price feedto Bing](../transaction-message/push-transaction-message.md).
 If you chose one of the pull modes, see [Having Bing Pull Price feeds](../transaction-message/pull-transaction-message.md).

 Also, don't forget to provide your account manager a 32x32 favicon to display next to your ads.
 The favicon may be a .ico, .jpg, or .png file.

-To create hotel ad campaigns and specify bids, see [Hotel API](../hotel-service/hotel-api.md).